Air Serbia: Development since the 2000s

 On 1 March 2018, Air Serbia opened the Elevate Deli & Bar service on its short and medium-haul flights to give passengers the option to purchase food and drinks on the flight.
 This service replaced its previous inflight catering and offers one of two menus based on flight length and type of aircraft operating the route.
 Inflight catering on its long-haul, transatlantic service remains unchanged, with passengers receiving a free meal.

-In 2021 the company was awarded the Order of Karađorđe's Star.
+In 2021, the company was awarded the Order of Karađorđe's Star.

 Since Serbia did not impose sanctions on Russia following the 2022 Russian invasion of Ukraine, the airline continues to operate regular flights to the country, creating a loophole for Russian citizens to fly to Europe.
 As a result, the airline has faced dozens of bomb threats which airline officials have attributed to foreign intelligence agencies seeking to disrupt its flights to Russia.
 In April 2022, it was reported that a NATO military aircraft had trailed an Air Serbia flight as it left Russian airspace.

+On 11 January 2025, Air Serbia flight JU986 successfully touched down at Shanghai Pudong International Airport.
+The plane was welcomed by a water salute ceremony, marking the first direct flight between Shanghai and Belgrade, the capital city of Serbia.

 Corporate affairs

 Ownership structure

 Originally, Air Serbia was jointly owned by the Government of Serbia, which held a 51 percent share interest, and Etihad Airways, which owned a 49 percent share interest and management control.
-On 30 December 2020, the Government of Serbia purchased 31% from Etihad, and thus currently holds 82% share interest.
+On 30 December 2020, the Government of Serbia purchased 31% from Etihad, and thus held 82% share interest.

+In September 2022, the Government of Serbia purchased additional 1.6%, and thus held 83.58% share interest, while Etihad Airways held the remaining.

+In November 2023, the Serbian government announced that as of 13 November, the government would take full control of Air Serbia.